 Ease of Cleaning

 The tray and tray liner are both dishwasher-safe, although we always recommend washing plastic parts by hand in warm, soapy water to avoid any potential chemical leeching.
 One minor gripe we had with the snack tray was its abrupt pop off.
 No matter how slowly we tried to remove it, it always came off with a jolt.
 Just be sure there's nothing on the tray that could hurt your baby or spill on the floor before you go snapping it off only inches from your little one's face.
 Other than that, the tray was a decent size, plenty large enough to hold a plate and cup.

-Every once in a while you may also want to wipe down the frame of the chair to keep it looking in tip-top shape, using the same rag and neutral detergent you would use to clean the seat.
+Every once in a while you may want to wipe down the frame of the chair to keep it looking in tip-top shape, using the same rag and neutral detergent you would use to clean the seat.

 The 5-point restraint harness, as we've mentioned before, was comprised of thick, adjustable straps that did a great job of keeping baby fastened securely in place.
-We appreciated that the restraint post was attached to the seat rather than to the tray, allowing us to set the tray flat on the countertop as well as helping to keep baby in place while we were buckling the harness.
+We appreciated that the restraint post was attached to the seat rather than to the tray, allowing us to set the tray flat on the countertop as well as helping to keep the baby in place while we were buckling the harness.

 The evolved tilt-in-space seat was another favorite feature of ours.
-This fancy feature means that the chair can recline to a flat position, ideal for resting or bottle feeding newborn babies.
-It also means that the entire seat moves with the recline, not just the back, which ensures that even while reclined, baby will not be slipping down/out of the chair.
+This fancy feature means that the chair can recline to a flat position, ideal for resting or bottle-feeding newborn babies.
+It also means that the entire seat moves with the recline, not just the back, which ensures that even while reclined, the baby will not be slipping down/out of the chair.
 We believe this is perfect for accommodating sleeping babies.
 And to top it off, the recline can be operated with one hand, making it super convenient and easy to use.
 We are confident that you will instantly love this feature for all the versatility it brings to the chair.

 Ease of Set Up